Background pattern

 Spain

-Tamsulosina Krka 0.4 mg modified-release hard capsules EFG
+Tamsulosina Krka 0.4 mg hard modified-release capsules EFG

 France

-TAMSULOSINE KRKA LP 0.4 mg, prolonged-release capsule
+TAMSULOSINE KRKA LP 0.4 mg, prolonged-release capsules

 Ireland